 Even a very small quantity can be fatal, especially if:

-Symptoms of antifreeze ingestion include staggering, loss of balance, excessive water consumption, depression, seizures and death.
-If a sub-lethal dosage is ingested, the symptoms will be much subtler and kidney damage without full blown failure might result.
+Signs of antifreeze ingestion include staggering, loss of balance, excessive water consumption, depression, seizures, and death.
+If a sub-lethal dosage is ingested, the symptoms will be much subtler and kidney damage without full-blown failure might result.
 This kind of trouble can take days to become obvious.

 If your dog or cat is already showing the symptoms of antifreeze intoxication it could be too late to save your pet—unless you have very ready access to advanced specialty veterinary care including an antidote, some form of dialysis, and potentially a kidney transplant, not to mention significant funds to pay for the care— at least $10,000 to $20,000.